Devonta Smith Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- Smith put up 28 receiving yards in his one career matchup against the Cowboys, 28.0 more than his over/under in Saturday's game.
+- Smith's 28 receiving yards in his lone career matchup against the Cowboys are 28.0 more than his over/under for Saturday's game.

 - Smith did not have a touchdown catch in that matchup against the Cowboys.

-- The 259.9 yards per game the Cowboys are allowing through the air makes them the NFL's 24th-ranked pass defense.
+- The Cowboys are allowing 259.9 passing yards per game this year, the NFL's 24th-ranked pass defense.

-- The Cowboys have conceded 22 passing TDs this year (1.4 per game), ranking them seventh among NFL defenses.
+- The Cowboys have conceded 22 passing TDs this season (1.4 per game), ranking them seventh among NFL defenses.

 Recent Performances

-- In last week's outing against the Football Team, Smith was targeted six times, totaling 54 yards on three receptions (averaging 18 yards per grab).
+- Smith put together a 54-yard performance against the Football Team last week on three catches (18 yards per catch) while being targeted six times.

-- In his last three games, Smith has collected 174 yards on 11 receptions with one touchdown, averaging 58.0 yards per game, on 18 targets.
+- Smith's during his last three games stat line reveals 11 catches for 174 yards and one touchdown.
+He put up 58.0 yards per game, and was targeted 18 times.

 Smith's Philadelphia Teammates